Lane Transit District: EmX (Bus Rapid Transit in Eugene)

 In addition to the fixed bus routes, LTD operates a bus rapid transit line from downtown Eugene to the Gateway area in north Springfield, via downtown Springfield.
 The BRT line, named the Emerald Express (EmX), began operations in January 2007.
+This is Oregon's first Bus Rapid Transit line.
 The first corridor connects downtown Eugene to downtown Springfield and runs primarily along Franklin Boulevard.
 A second EmX corridor, the Gateway EmX extension, began service in January 2011.
 The Gateway EmX extension connects downtown Springfield and the Gateway area in north Springfield.
 LTD chose bus rapid transit after a review process during which several transportation options, including light rail, were considered.
 It concluded that this was the best option for Eugene-Springfield's size and current transportation needs.

 The West Eugene Extension is a 17-station extension of the existing EmX service west from its existing terminus at Eugene Station in downtown Eugene.
 The extension opened on September 17, 2017.
 The addition added 4.4 miles to EmX's current line, while also adding a new bike lane, two new bike and pedestrian bridges, and 4.7 miles of new, wider sidewalks installed along West 6th, 7th, and 11th Avenues.

+Future EmX line extensions to the Thurston neighborhood, Lane Community College, and LTD's River Road station are currently under consideration.